akshettrj/watgbridge/README.md

 - Can tag all people using @all or @everyone.
 Others can also use this in group chats which you specify in configuration file
 - Can react to messages by replying with desired emoji
 - Supports static stickers from both ends
+- Can send Animated (TGS) stickers from Telegram

 ## Bugs and TODO

-- Animated stickers are not supported both to and from WhatsApp
+- Animated stickers are not supported from WhatsApp

 PRs are welcome :)